Gvirbalis/carparts/README.md

 1.About:

-    This is a car parts website.
+    This is a used car parts website.
     I am still updating

 2.How to make it work: